E-Bossler/tee-time/README.md

 ## The Assignment
 This app was the second project for UW Full-Stack Bootcamp.
 The requirements were to make an application with a friendly client-side UI utilizing the MERN stack framework (Mongo DB, Express, React, and Node).

-The technologies we utilized were: the MERN framework, mongoose, Sass CSS compiler, Recharts, Sweet Alert, BCrypt Hash, axios, socket.io for our chat room, and the Golf Genius software API.

 ## The Team
 This project if brought to you by: